Skip to main content

 Harvard Griffin GSAS PhD students who have passed general examinations or the equivalent, who are at the dissertation stage or far enough along with their projects to have results or to be able to demonstrate a promising line of research that can be shared with the public, and who want to learn about communication and present their work publicly (and on YouTube) are encouraged to apply.
 Successful candidates are in upper G-years and close to the defense stage.
 November degree candidates are not eligible to apply.

-The Harvard Horizons Faculty Fellows, a committee drawn from across the disciplines at Harvard, review applications looking for the most compelling scholarship conducted by PhD students across all fields.
+The Harvard Horizons Faculty Fellows, a committee drawn from across the disciplines at Harvard, reviews applications looking for the most compelling scholarship conducted by PhD students across all fields.
 Your goal in the application is to demonstrate to the Faculty Fellows the scholarly importance of your work, highlighting its intellectual rigor and merit.
-They then select 15 finalists for a round of interviews and choose the eight Harvard Horizons scholars.
+They select 15 finalists for a round of interviews and choose the eight Harvard Horizons scholars.

 All 15 finalists may receive $1,000 of professional development funds.